webpack-contrib/css-loader/README.md

 By default the css-loader minimizes the css if specified by the module system.

 In some cases the minification is destructive to the css, so you can provide some options to it. cssnano is used for minification and you find a [list of options here](http://cssnano.co/options/).
-Just provide them as query parameter: i. e. `require("css-loader?-autoprefixer")` to disable removing of deprecated vendor prefixes.
+Just provide them as query parameter: i. e. `require("css-loader?-colormin")` to disable making color values as small as possible.

 You can also disable or enforce minification with the `minimize` query parameter.